Finn Johannsen – Go Check The Survey Vol. 5-8 (Trevor Horn)

 Es gibt sicherlich etliche Wege um auf die Musik von Soft Cell zu stoßen.
 Wie war es bei Dir?

-“Tainted Love” kam ja im Sommer 1981 raus und hat mich, als ich es im gehört habe, sofort fasziniert.
-Das stach irgendwie heraus. Ähnlich wie früher “I Feel Love” oder .
+“Tainted Love” kam ja im Sommer 1981 raus und hat mich, als ich es im Radio gehört habe, sofort fasziniert.
+Das stach irgendwie heraus. Ähnlich wie früher “I Feel Love” oder Kraftwerk.
 Das machte im Hit-Radio plötzlich eine ganz neue Welt auf.
 Zwar gab es schon Bands, die ähnlich agierten und klangen, aber die waren zumindest in Österreich nur in Spezialsendungen wie “Musicbox” zu hören.
 Aber Soft Cell konnte ich sogar vor dem Weg in die Schule beim Frühstück aus dem Radio hören.
 Das ist ja auch etwas anderes, als wenn du dir selber Musik auflegst.
 Solche Pop-Momente kannst du nicht selber initiieren.
 “Tainted Love” war dann auch die erste Single, die ich mir wirklich mit so einem nicht mehr ganz so schwammigen Pop-Bewusstsein gekauft habe.
 Das war ein regelrechter Akt.
 Sonst hab ich entweder auf die LPs gewartet oder mir die Sachen einfach vom Radio aufgenommen.
 Dann kam “Non-Stop Erotic Cabaret”.
 Allein der Titel zog mich an.
-Der hatte so was Verruchtes, aber auch so einen Gossenglamour, der gut zu meinen sonstigen Vorlieben (Throbbing Gristle, D.A.F., Velvet Underground, Prince, , The Stooges) passte.
+Der hatte so was Verruchtes, aber auch so einen Gossenglamour, der gut zu meinen sonstigen Vorlieben (Throbbing Gristle, D.A.F., Velvet Underground, Prince, Suicide, The Stooges) passte.
 Ausschlaggebend war dann die “Sounds”-Kritik von Kid P., wo über “Vaudeville-Tingel-Tangel”, “grelle Schminke und grosse Gefühle”, “kleine Hollywood-Dramen”, “keine saubere Teeny-Fun-Musik” geschrieben wurde.
 Interessanterweise gab es die LP dann in dem einzigen Laden in Salzburg, der eine kleine Abteilung mit “Punk”/”New Wave” hatte, nicht.
 Also ging ich in ein klassisches Plattengeschäft, wo ich die LP dann auch gleich fand.
 Was ja auch toll war.
 Komische Platten in komischen Läden kaufen ist das eine, komische Platten in sozusagen “normalen” Läden kaufen ist schon was anderes.
 Das hat durchaus was leicht Subversives.
 Gerade weil es um eine dezidierte Pop-Platte ging, die ich nun quasi heimlich in einem anderen Laden kaufte.
 Etwa so wie wenn das Päckchen, das auf dem Cover Marc Almond aus seiner Lederjacke zieht, abgeholt werden würde.

 Warum hast Du Dir “Non-Stop Erotic Cabaret” ausgesucht?
 Was macht das Album für Dich so besonders?